Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/RouterJobCrudAsync.md

 // Alternatively, a job can also be created while specifying a classification policy
-// As a pre-requisite, we would need to create a classification policy first var classificationPolicy = await routerAdministrationClient.CreateClassificationPolicyAsync(
+// As a pre-requisite, we would need to create a classification policy first Response<ClassificationPolicy> classificationPolicy = await routerAdministrationClient.CreateClassificationPolicyAsync(
     new CreateClassificationPolicyOptions("classification-policy-id")
     {
         QueueSelectors = new List<QueueSelectorAttachment>()